 We have not set a limit for the number of public company boards our directors can serve on, however, as noted above, the corporate governance and nominating committee must review and approve a proposed appointment to another public company board to ensure the additional commitment does not create a conflict of interest or affect the director's independence or ability to devote appropriate time to Manulife.
-None of the nominated directors serve together on another public company board.
+Two of our directors, Andrea Rosen and Leagh Turner, currently serve on the board of Ceridian HCM Holding Inc.